Apostille USA

 How Long Does It Take to Obtain an Apostilled FBI Background Check?

 The process of obtaining an apostilled FBI background check can vary in timeline due to various factors.
+Other important documents, such as marriage certificates, also often require an apostille for international use.
 Here are the steps involved in the process to give you an idea:

 1. Submit a request to the FBI for your background check.